Living in Gibraltar · Last updated 2 June 2026

 | 3-bed apartment | £2,200 to £3,500+ | Family-sized; limited stock |

 Many people working in Gibraltar choose to live just across the border in La Linea de la Concepcion.
-A comparable 2-bed apartment in La Linea runs €700 to €1,200 per month — less than half the Gibraltar equivalent.
+A comparable 2-bed apartment in La Linea runs around €700 to €1,200 per month based on current listings, less than half the Gibraltar equivalent.
 The border crossing currently takes 20 to 45 minutes by car.
-When the Gibraltar-EU treaty takes effect (currently expected July 2026), crossing is expected to become significantly faster.
+When the Gibraltar-EU treaty takes provisional effect (scheduled for 15 July 2026), crossing is expected to become significantly faster.

-The cost saving is substantial — easily £800 to £1,200 per month on rent alone.
-The trade-off is the border crossing time each day.
+The cost saving is substantial , easily £800 to £1,200 per month on rent alone.
+The trade-off is the daily border crossing.
 For people whose work hours are flexible or who can stagger their commute outside peak times, the saving is worth it.
-Post-treaty, this calculation will become even more attractive.
+Post-treaty, this calculation becomes even more attractive.

 Groceries and Food

-Gibraltar has several supermarkets including Morrisons (yes, the UK chain), Iceland, and local outlets.
+Gibraltar has several supermarkets including Morrisons and Iceland, both UK chains with a presence here, plus local outlets.
 Prices are roughly 10 to 20% higher than comparable Spanish supermarkets but generally below central London prices for equivalent quality.
-Alcohol is notably cheaper due to duty-free status.
+Alcohol is notably cheaper due to Gibraltar's duty-free status.

 |---|---|---|